Enterprise Apps

 This contrasts with marketers’ assumptions, however.
 Less than half of the marketers polled (43 percent) expect consumers not to return to their pre-pandemic shopping habits for another six to 12 months.

-Consumers also show a preference for retailers who effectively use in-store signage and displays, with a majority (58 percent) saying that in-store signage is influential to their purchase decisions.
+Consumers also show a preference for retailers who effectively use in-store signage and displays, with a majority (58 percent) saying that in-store signage influences their purchase decisions.
 Eight in 10 prefer to shop in stores with signage that helps them navigate the store and avoid crowds.

 Social Media Still Solid, Not So for Influencers

 A large majority (82 percent) of marketers believe influencers drive consumer purchases.
-But in reality, just over a quarter (26 percent) of consumers say that influencers make them more likely to purchase new products or services.
+However, just over a quarter (26 percent) of consumers say that influencers make them more likely to purchase new products or services.

 At least one in three consumers follows brands they like on Facebook, YouTube, and Instagram.
 This is also where engagement is most likely to happen, according to researchers.